 2.1.
 Sampling and recruitment

-We conducted individual, face-to-face, and online (web-conferencing) interviews with 20 tobacco control stakeholders working in both Government and Civil Society Organizations in Kampala and Busia Districts.
+We conducted 17 individual face-to-face, and 3 online (web-conferencing) interviews with tobacco control stakeholders working in both Government and Civil Society Organizations in Kampala and Busia Districts.
 Participants were purposively recruited due to their remit to support implementation of the comprehensive ban on SLT or their involvement in tobacco control-related work in Uganda.
 To ensure there was sample diversity, participants were interviewed from Civil Society Organizations (n=5), Government Agencies (n=7) and Ministries in Uganda (n=8).
 Participants voluntarily took part in the study and were not reimbursed or compensated for their contribution to the study.
 Participants gave written informed consent before the interviews started.

 2.2.
 Data collection